imapp-pl/gas-cost-estimator/docs/report_stage_iv.md

 > Client Implementation notes:
 > The memory operations are supposed to be lightweight, but our measurements show that they are not.
 As these are some of the most common operations in smart contracts, all teams should strive to optimize them.

-#### Call, Call Control and Call Data
+#### Call, Call Control, and Call Data
 Included OPCODEs: `CALLVALUE`, `CALLDATALOAD`, `CALLDATASIZE`, `CALLDATACOPY`, `RETURNDATASIZE`, `RETURNDATACOPY`, `CALL`, `STATICCALL`, `DELEGATECALL`, `RETURN`, `REVERT`

 Our measurements show significant differences between the nominal gas cost and the actual cost of these opcodes.
 There are two groups of opcodes:
 - `CALL`, `STATICCALL`, `DELEGATECALL`: These are more expensive than the nominal cost.
-- `CALLDATACOPY`, `RETURNDATACOPY`, `RETURN` and `REVERT`: The cost is higher than the nominal, even including the memory expansion cost.
+- `CALLDATACOPY`, `RETURNDATACOPY`, `RETURN`, and `REVERT`: The cost is higher than the nominal, even including the memory expansion cost.
 The base cost should be adjusted to reflect the actual cost.

 > Client Implementation notes:
 > The measured cost of `CALL`, `STATICCALL`, `DELEGATECALL` opcodes indicates that creating a subcontext is more expensive than expected.
 Except for Revm, all implementation teams should investigate these costs.